Jesusdiazcienciadatos/ationetdocs/AN-Stand_AloneTerminalUserManual_EN.md

 	<tr>
 		<td><img src="Content/Images/standAloneTerminal/30.png"></td>
 		<td>
 			The card whose balance you desire to check should be slided throught the slot reader with the magnetic stripe (brown or black) facing the POS screen.
+Or press the ALPHA button and type the identification.
 		</td>
 	</tr>
 	<tr>